arjuns007/LR0Parser/README.md

 This include, DFA design, parsing table creation and finally the parsing of user-defined string.
 While parsing the step by step parsing should be demonstrated.
 Grammar should be read from a text file and impose all necessary constraints on the input.
-Make sure all the intermediate components should be visible while simulation and keep the program as interactive as possible
+Make sure all the intermediate components should be visible while simulation and keep the program as interactive as possible.

 ## 💡 Idea / Solution <a name = "idea"></a>

-## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

 ## 🚀 Future Scope <a name = "future_scope"></a>